Skip to main content

 • domain areas like natural language processing, computer vision, and time-series analyses;

-• statistical methods like Gaussian processes, neural networks, Bayesian networks, and support vector machines.
+• methods like decision trees and random forests, neural networks (including deep learning), Bayesian networks, and support vector machines.